Simon3335/Alpha-FBR-Feed/README.md

 On Linux and Mac run `node index1.1.js`

-Please note that this module requires `discord.js`
+Please note that this bot requires `discord.js`